pradeepmadanagopalan-hash/SOTIF-AEB-Monte-Carlo-Analysis/README.md

 - **Evolution of Test Space for Unknown Hazards**

 The figure below shows how the test space for the test team evolved after every round of monte carlo simulation using the updated trigger catalogue.
-In simpler words, the highlighted region in the density maps represents the region where the testing team should ideally focus to discover scientifi creasoning behind unknown - unsafe hazards.
+In simpler words, the highlighted region in the density maps represents the region where the testing team should ideally focus their efforts to discover scientific reasoning behind unknown - unsafe hazards.

 <table>
   <tr>